MUSKANFAYAZ/Campus360/README.md

   npm install

   Create a .env file (copy .env.example if you have one) and add your MONGO_URI, JWT_SECRET, etc.

+  npm run dev

+  2.Frontend:

+  Open a new terminal.

+  cd frontend

+  npm install

+  npm run dev

+  3.Run Both (with concurrently):

+   From the root Campus360 folder:

+   npm install (to install concurrently)

-npm run dev (This will run the server, usually on localhost:5000)
+   npm run dev (This will start both servers at the same time)